connellyj/GeneticArt/README.md

     9 - weighted evaluation: an image is good if some of the pixels evaluate well as a gradient, and some of them are the same as their neighboring pixels
     10 - blue-green evaluation: an image is good if each pixel is blue-green 11 - symmetry evaluation: trys to make symmetrical images a better fitness
-2. karl_sims: now the GP deals only with vectors of length 3, so more colors and possible terminals are available 0 -
+2. karl_sims: now the GP deals only with vectors of length 3, so more colors and possible terminals are available.
+Only human evaluation works well for this branch.
+Recommended settings in tartarus.ini for this are human evaluation (EvalType 0), a population size of 10, around 10 generations, and reasonable mutation and crossover rates.
+It might take a while to evolve out purely black or white imagages, but with a population of 10 that should definitely happen.
+    0 - human evaluation: you will be prompted to rate each image in the population from 10 to 1 (1 being best).
+    1 - gradient evaluation: images is rewarded for having nearby pixels of similar color.
+While this evaluation method worked fairly well in the previous branch, the results have been uninteresting since introducing rgb color vectors.
 3. rgb: the red, green, and blue values for each pixel are all evaluated with a different GP branch.
 The eval methods are as follows:
-    0 - human evaluation: you will be prompted to select parents, only works with tournament selection with a tournament size of 5
+    0 - human evaluation: you will be prompted to select parents, only works with tournament selection with a tournament size of 5, would recommend an image dimension of 256
     1 - gradient evaluation: attempting to be the same thing as gradient from the master branch, but also requires that the standard deviation be somewhat high
     2 - random evaluation: each image is assigned a random fitness 3 - similar evaluation: an image is good if each pixel is similar to its north, south, east, west neighbors